nechar/Angular-Laravel/readme.md

 # Angular and Laravel Together
 This project is the final outcome of my video tutorial on how to use Angular and Laravel together.
-So make sure you watch that video from the following link to make the most of of this package.
+So make sure you watch that video from the following link to make the most out of this package.
 [https://youtu.be/97BggEw0dJI](https://youtu.be/97BggEw0dJI)

 ### Key features

- * Step by step setup guide (Inculding some useful hints)
+ * Step by step setup guide (Including some useful hints)
- * Non destructive Authentication in Laravel
+ * Non-destructive Authentication in Laravel
- * Non destructive TS-Lint in Angular
+ * Non-destructive TS-Lint in Angular
  * Cross-Origin Resource Sharing already enabled
  * Angular Version 4.3
  * Laravel Version 5.5
  * Video tutorial available on youtube on how this project was created.
 So you know what exactly you need to modify in order to meet your project requirements.
  * Easy to setup
- * Laravel and Angular project seperated (Moduled)
+ * Laravel and Angular project separated(Modouled)
- * Backend developer and frontend can work completely isolated from each other.
+ * Backend developer and front-end can work completely isolated from each other.
- * Works with any angular theme from themeforest.
+ * Works with any angular theme from the Themeforest.

-####After you watch the video mentioned above, please the follow the following steps to setup the project in your machine.
+####After you watch the video mentioned above, please the follow the following steps to setup the project on your machine.

 ### Setup Angular Project: